avoshell/100-days-of-code/log.md

 **Thoughts:** Working on learning more Javascript

-### Day 4: January 6, 2017 (skipped January 5 due to illness)
+### Day 4: January 6, 2017

-**Today's Progress**: Worked on Free Code Camp's algorithm scripting challenges & worked on Sustenance Project personal project
+**Today's Progress**: (skipped January 5th due to illness) Worked on Free Code Camp's algorithm scripting challenges & worked on Sustenance Project personal project

 **Thoughts:** Working on learning more Javascript and continuing to build portfolio pieces of types of projects I'd like to work on in the future